Technical SEO & Performance | Module 5

 Do this:

-In Google Search Console, go to: Experience > Core Web Vitals
+In Search Console → Experience → Core Web Vitals

-Check this worked: After fixing images, check Core Web Vitals again in 4-6 weeks.
-Google collects data over 28 days, so changes won't appear immediately.
+Check this worked: review Core Web Vitals again in 4–6 weeks (Google updates data monthly).

-Why this matters: Core Web Vitals are official Google ranking factors.
-Improving them helps rankings and user experience.
+Why this matters: official ranking signals tied to user experience.

 Step 6: Compress Images for Speed